rant95/rant95.github.io/index.md

 You can see my [projects on Github](https://github.com/rant95/) and my [projects on Gitlab](https://gitlab.com/docgero3) .

-i have also another website [Website](http://zarius.free.fr//) in PHP.
+I have also another personal [Website](http://zarius.free.fr//) in PHP.

 # About me